jrehor/kcc/README.md

 -∞ 1.7 2.6 π 3.5 5.6 8.6 ∞
 ```

-But what our DYI sort function demonstrates very well is the principle of **doing more with less**, and that is what k is all about.
+But what our DIY sort function demonstrates very well is the principle of **doing more with less**, and that is what k is all about.

 The annotated breakdown of `qs` code gives a good impression of what is typically going on inside of k programmer's head, but tells you nothing about how fast it usually happens.
 A proficient k programmer would read and understand `qs` in well under two minutes.
 With a bit more practice, you will agree that reading k programs is easy and fun, but even sooner you will see why k programmers enjoy writing them so much.